gzuliani/sps-hc20.droid/README.md

 * **`UsbPort`**: models a virtual serial port over USB;
 * **`MainActivity`**: controls the application's UI.

+The "[Comunicazione seriale Arduino/Android via USB](https://gzuliani.bitbucket.io/arduino/arduino-android-usb.html)" page (italian only) describes how the `UsbPort` has been implemented.

 ## Known issues

 The scoreboard's siren may emit a short buzz when the application connects to the interface circuit because Arduino board's autoreset feature causes the firmware to restart everytime its serial port is opened (see for example "[Arduino reset after serial connection opened](https://github.com/pyserial/pyserial/issues/156)").